Parliament of India

 Comparison of Powers: Lok Sabha vs Rajya Sabha

-Lok Sabha is more powerful in several respects: Money Bills originate only in LS; RS has 14 days to suggest amendments; LS has final say.
-No-confidence motion can only be moved in LS.
-Council of Ministers responsible only to LS (Art 75(3)).
-LS approves Demands for Grants (RS can only discuss).
-Joint sitting (Art 108) is presided over by the Speaker, giving LS numerical advantage.
-Budget is presented in LS first.
-In matters where both Houses have equal power: ordinary legislation, constitutional amendments (Art 368), election and impeachment of the President, election and removal of the VP (RS initiates removal), approval of emergency proclamations, approval of ordinances.
-RS has special powers under Art 249 (resolution to legislate on State List matters) and Art 312 (creation of new All-India Services).
-RS also provides legislative continuity as it is permanent.
-The Constitution does not make LS supreme over RS in all matters — the relationship is one of complementary powers with LS dominant in financial matters and government accountability.
-The founding fathers designed this asymmetry to balance popular representation (LS) with federal representation (RS).
+LS dominates on financial and accountability matters.
+Money Bills originate only in LS; RS gets just 14 days to suggest amendments; LS holds the final say.
+No-confidence motions move only in LS.
+The Council of Ministers answers only to LS under Art 75(3).
+LS alone votes on Demands for Grants; RS can only discuss.
+The Speaker presides over Joint Sittings under Art 108, giving LS a built-in numerical edge.
+The Budget reaches LS first.
+Both Houses share equal power on ordinary legislation, constitutional amendments (Art 368), election and impeachment of the President, election and removal of the VP (RS initiates removal), approval of emergency proclamations, and approval of ordinances.
+RS wields exclusive powers under Art 249 (resolution to legislate on State List matters) and Art 312 (creation of new All-India Services).
+RS also ensures legislative continuity as a permanent body.
+The two Houses hold complementary powers: LS dominates on finance and government accountability, while RS represents federal interests.

 Anti-Defection Law — Tenth Schedule (52nd and 91st Amendments)